edmondchuc/ontology_tern-plot/README.md

 # TERN Plot Ontology

 ## NOTICE
-This repository has been rebranded to https://github.com/ternaustralia/ontology_tern.
+This repository has been rebranded to [TERN Ontology](https://github.com/ternaustralia/ontology_tern).
+Contents of this repository is now archived.

 Documentation online: https://ternaustralia.github.io/ontology_tern-plot/